vivaria/edisonrul.ing/README.md

     *   General Activation requirements are bypassed (ex: controlling a face-up "Blue-Eyes White Dragon" in order to activate "Burst Stream of Destruction").
     *   Timing Activation requirements cannot be bypassed. "[Curse of Fiend](https://yugipedia.com/wiki/Card_Rulings:Curse_of_Fiend#Previously_Official_Rulings)" can only be activated during the Standby Phase, and thus its effect cannot be activated by Diamond Dude. "[Cold Wave](https://yugipedia.com/wiki/Cold_Wave)'s" effect can be activated so long as it is the first action you take in the Main Phase 1 \[[REF](https://www.pojo.biz/board/showthread.php?t=411261)\].
     *   Conditions are not applied (ex: the player may only activate one "Instant Fusion" per turn).
-*   VS. "[Gold Sarcophagus](https://yugipedia.com/wiki/Gold_Sarcophagus)": You can remove from play 1 card in your Deck, but it will not be added to your hand since "Gold Sarcophagus" itself was never activated (played face-up), only its effect.
+*   VS. "[Gold Sarcophagus](https://yugipedia.com/wiki/Gold_Sarcophagus)":You can remove from play 1 card in your Deck, but it will not be added to your hand since "Gold Sarcophagus" itself was never activated (played face-up), only its effect.
 *   VS. "[Different Dimension Capsule](https://yugipedia.com/wiki/Different_Dimension_Capsule)": You can remove from play face-down 1 card in your Deck, but it will not be added to your hand since "Different Dimension Capsule" did not destroy itself by its own effect.